seanreed1111/sql-recipes/recipes.md

 …

 How It Works
-Our recipe uses the CASE feature, in Search form rather than Simple form, to switch between HIRE_DATE and END_DATE values FROM the joined tables.
+Our recipe uses the CASE feature, in Search form rather than Simple form, to switch BETWEEN HIRE_DATE and END_DATE values FROM the joined tables.
 In some respects, it’s easiest to think of this CASE operation